 At this half-day event, you will get insight from our work with digital prototyping.
 Recently, we partnered with ustwo to boost the ability to support our clients end-to-end in digital innovation.
 From initial strategic choice-making, all the way to the market with cool, impactful, digital solutions.
 From this work, we have a number of key learnings that will be the centre point of this half-day event in mid-November.

 We know it’s not easy.
 The field of digital innovation and strategy is challenged by buzzwords and young technologies that sometimes make it hard to derive value.
-On this afternoon, we will therefore present you with perspectives on how to improve the way we leverage digital prototyping.
+During this morning session, we will therefore present you with perspectives on how to improve the way we leverage digital prototyping.

 Breakfast and networking